 Now on to the Facts!

 1.)
-Forests, open woodlands, or on the edges of plains in Australia, Tasmania, and New Guinea.
+They call the forests, open woodlands, or on the edges of plains in Australia and Tasmania their home.

 2.)
 The laughing kookaburra eats insects, reptiles, frogs, and rodents.
-They actually seldom eat fish.
+They actually seldom eat fish, even though they are technically kingfishers.

 3.)
-When they spot prey, they will swoop down, grab it with its bill, then it carries its food back to a perch and beats it several times against the branch to kill and soften their food.
-Then the food is swallowed head whole, head first.
+When they spot prey, they will swoop down, grab it with their bill, then carry the food back to a perch where they will beat it several times against the branch to kill and tenderize their prey.
+Then the food is swallowed whole, head first.

 4.)
-Laughing kookaburras have been known to prey on chicks and ducklings on farms.
+Laughing kookaburras have been known to occasionally prey on chicks and ducklings on farms.

 5.)
 Getting all their moisture from their food, the kookaburra never needs to drink water!